 A comprehensive, well-thought-out grow room setup and design plan is essential.
 Yet, you need to keep in mind that different factors will have a different impact on the success of your grow room, with some factors having more bearing than others.
-The critical factors you need to consider when it comes to your indoor grow room setup are:
+The critical factors you need to consider when it comes to your indoor cannabis grow room setup and design are:

 - Decontamination zones

 - Air and lighting

 - The quality of your real estate

 Let’s have a look at these nine factors in detail.

 1. Decontamination zones

 Contamination, pests and diseases are the biggest causes of cannabis crop losses.
 Grow room decontamination areas are a must-have and they must be included in the grow room design.
 Failure to plan for proper decontamination zones will increase the risk of having diseases and pests entering the grow room and destroying your crop.

 Failures and inconsistencies in environmental controls are the second biggest cause of crop loss in cannabis cultivation, after contamination, pests and plant disease.
 Unsurprisingly, a robust air conditioning and dehumidification system is vital for accurate environmental control in an indoor grow house.